Compare Trade School

 Salary and Job Outlook

-The mean (average) annual wage is $51,568.
-Specialized technicians at high-end dealerships, performance shops, and fleet operations often earn significantly more.
+Specialized technicians at high-end dealerships, performance shops, and fleet operations often earn at the higher end of this range.

 Highest-paying specializations